ppy/osu-wiki/wiki/Tournaments/OMT/X/en.md

 ![osu!
 Malaysia Tournament X banner](img/banner.jpg)

 The **osu!
-Malaysia Tournament X** (OMT X) was a double-elimination 1v1 osu! tournament hosted by ::{ flag=MY }:: [Sagisawa Arisu](https://osu.ppy.sh/users/9364594).
+Malaysia Tournament X** (OMT X) was a double-elimination 1v1 osu! tournament hosted by ::{ flag=MY }:: ::Sagisawa Arisu::{ user-id=9364594 }.
 The tournament was open to all players from Malaysia with a global rank of #99,999 or higher in the osu! game mode.
 It was the tenth iteration of the osu!
 Malaysia Tournament.

 ## Tournament schedule